MyUserName-beep/neovim-config/README.md

 ## some plugins
 - lazy "Packge menager"
 - treesitter "Syntax highlighting"
-- telescope "Searching files" and ao on...
+- telescope "Searching files" and so on...

 ## All commands lists
 - map leader